 Typically, sub-optimal utilisation of funds is the result of multiple factors such as incremental budgeting, lack of absorptive capacity, and technical capacity constraints at the level of implementing agencies, delayed fund releases, and challenges in procurements.
-Moreover, empowered functionaries with clearly assigned roles responsibilities and essential to ensure the optimal utilisation of available funds towards achieving desired policy outputs.
-For example, frontliners such ASHAs.
-Anganwadi workers, and school teachers responsible awareness spreading regarding MHH or the distribution of sanitary products must be adequately trained, assigned specific responsibilities, and appropriately compensated for effective service delivery.
+Moreover, empowered functionaries with clearly assigned roles responsibilities and are essential to ensure the optimal utilisation of available funds towards desired achieving policy outputs.
+For example, frontliners such as ASHAs.
+Anganwadi workers, and school teachers responsible for awareness spreading regarding MHH or the distribution of sanitary products must be adequately trained, assigned specific responsibilities, and appropriately compensated for effective service delivery.